Lisa David, Director

 Prior to her position at Harlam, Judith was a Development Officer at the Mayo Clinic in Rochester, MN.
 It was at Mayo that Judith realized her zeal and unique skills for development and relationship building with those who were passionate about an organization and a cause.
 Judith’s love for children’s laughter and her commitment to the Jewish community led her to seek this role in development at Harlam.

 Judith lives with her husband and three children in Bala Cynwyd, PA.
-Her children attend Perelman Jewish Day School where Judith actively engages in numerous development and leadership roles and her family attend Temple Beth Hillel-Beth El (where Judith also volunteers her time).
+Her children attend Jack Barrack Hebrew Academy and Perelman Jewish Day School, where Judith actively engages in numerous leadership roles and her family attends Temple Beth Hillel-Beth El (where she also volunteers her time).

 Jeremy Wasserman, Business Manager